hammal/cbadc/docs/source/index.rst

 Contents
 ========

-This documentation is structured in four parts.
+This documentation is structured in five parts.

 .. toctree::
    :maxdepth: 1